SENeC-Initiative/DeNSE/docs/devel/__future__.rst

 **MISSING CITATION**

-Since the compartimental simulator it's a really powerfull tootl to simulate diffusion and other active process on the neurite we should implement it on the existing DeNSE structure.
+Since the compartimental simulator it's a really powerfull tool to simulate diffusion and other active process on the neurite we should implement it on the existing DeNSE structure.
 This article is very interesting and should give us some ideas to introduce a